rammohanreddys/Kubestronaut/2.CKA/Readme.md

 We have created a repository with notes, links to documentation and answers to practice questions here.
 Please make sure to go through these as you progress through the course:

 https://github.com/kodekloudhub/certified-kubernetes-administrator-course

+### Notes available at KodeKloud Notes

+About KodeKloud Notes

+KodeKloud Notes provides detailed documentation and learning materials for our courses.
+Each course section is carefully organized to help you:

+* Follow along with course lectures
+* Review key concepts and commands
+* Prepare for certification exams
+* Reference materials during your learning journey

+**How to Use**

+1. Access KodeKloud Notes here - https://notes.kodekloud.com/

+**Features**

+* **Comprehensive Documentation:** Detailed notes covering all course topics
+* **Easy Navigation:** Well-organized content structure with intuitive navigation
+* **Search Functionality:** Quickly find the content you need
+* **Dark/Light Mode:** Choose your preferred reading experience
+* **Mobile Friendly:** Access your learning materials on any device